 How to choose your wedding photographer?

 How do you go about choosing the perfect photographer, then?
 There are so many to choose from!
-Search for a wedding photographer in your area on the internet and you will see dozens and dozens of photographers’ websites.
+If you do an online search for a wedding photographer in your area you will see dozens and dozens of photographers’ websites.

 - Goes without saying, but I’ll start with an easy one: look through all the photos presented on their website to see if you like the style of the photographer.
-Do you like the way they have captured moments throughout the wedding day, do the photos convey an emotion, how they have used light, posed the couple in the ‘after the ceremony’ photos, and do you like the detail shots of the bouquets, venue and decorations?
+Do you like the way they have captured moments throughout the wedding day; do the photos convey an emotion?
+How has the photographer used light in the photos?
+How has he/she posed the couple in the ‘after the ceremony’ couple’s portrait photos.
+Do you like the detail shots of the bouquets, venue and decorations?
 Do you like the way the photos have been post-processed, the light, the colours and the quality of the black and white photos?

 Make sure that you see dozens of photos from one (or more) weddings so that you can see that the photographer is able to create the story of a whole wedding day with consistently good quality photographs.
 Anyone can get lucky and snap a nice photo or two, but consistency is a mark of a good professional.

 - Read testimonials from previous clients.
 Are they saying things that you appreciate and would love to be able to say the same after your own wedding?
 (You would probably want to hear a bit more than “great photos, thank you!”)

 - Check that the photographer you are interested in hiring is a professional: that they are fully insured, they have not only solid camera gear but also solid backup camera gear with them on the day, and that they have a wedding photography contract that states the rights and expectations of both parties.
 Just to be safe.Your wedding is a once in a life time event – you want to make sure that it is photographed by someone who is properly and seriously prepared for the job.